 SPF 50 allows 2% of harmful ultraviolet rays to penetrate through the skin pores, and it might seem that there's little to no difference.
 It might lull you into a false understanding that such a small difference won't ever impact your skin.
-However, the truth bomb is that if you're working in labs, then using a sunscreen with SPF 50 is more advisable because, in a lab which works with ultraviolet rays, even a slight difference means a lot.
+However, the truth bomb is that if you're working in labs, then using sunscreen with SPF 50 is more advisable because, in a lab that works with ultraviolet rays, even a slight difference means a lot.
 However, in daily life, even if you use sunscreen with a higher SPF, it doesn't mean you can expose yourself to as much heat as you want.
 It won't work that way.

 The Sun Protection Factor or SPF 50 sunscreen for the face allows for better protection only if applied with other skincare products.
 People regularly swimming should not limit SPF to 50 or 30 for the face but should go for more to keep the skin away from chemicals.

 Ideally, a sunscreen with SPF 50 is better than the one with SPF 30.
 However, the preventive measures require being more or less the same in both cases; in both cases, you need to apply more than just sunscreen.

 We often mistake applying sunscreen only on a sunny day and not when it is cloudy or during the winter.
 However, the goal is to protect the skin from ultraviolet rays and not the sun's heat.
 And even on not-so-sunny days, it is mandatory to use sunscreen with a higher SPF to ensure maximum protection.